 In a way, the same is true in sales.
 If you can get a customer to come to your office or showroom, you’ve already scored the first point.
-Unfortunately, many home service businesses such as heating and air conditioning, plumbing, landscaping or roofing rarely have a home court advantage.
+Unfortunately, many home service businesses such as heating and air conditioning, plumbing, landscaping or roofing rarely have the opportunity of selling on their turf, so they don’t have that home court advantage.
 The sale is in the client’s home, where they are most comfortable, and you aren’t.
 That isn’t likely to change, but there are ways to use information, brochures, web content and emails to move the game to a more neutral setting.

-What kind of information can even the playing field?
+What kind of information can even the playing field in your next selling situation?
 Here are a few examples.
 This content can be a blog post, the text of an email or even a video.

 - What to expect when you meet with our salesman: Most people don’t know how to buy home service products.
 Furnaces, siding and roofs are not something they purchase every day.
 Fear of the unknown makes people uncomfortable and maybe even a little defensive.
 These “rules of the game” reduce the fear by letting the customer know there is a process for shopping and that you can help them through it.
 Sending the rules in advance puts the sales person in control of the meeting.